coinbase/onchainkit/README.md

 # [OnchainKit](https://github.com/coinbase/onchainkit/)

-> OnchainKit is a collection of tools to build world-class onchain apps with CSS, React, and Typescript.
+> OnchainKit is a collection of tools to build world-class onchain apps with NextJS.

 ## Getting Started